matsumo0922/K-Pixiv/readme.md

 ```

 # License

-The source code is licensed MIT.
-The library content is licensed CC BY 4.0, see LICENSE.
+<p>The source code is licensed MIT.
+The library content is licensed CC BY 4.0, see LICENSE.</p>

 ```
 Copyright 2022 CAIOS